0xPolygon/veblop-fee-split/PIP-85-Implementation.md

 This repository now applies the PIP-85 adjustment to the original PIP-65 validator fee formula.

+## Operational scope
+The implementation assumes it is run only for start and end Polygon blocks after the PIP-85 activation block.
+It does not enforce the activation block in code and does not split a range that crosses activation.
+If a mixed pre/post-activation range is needed in the future, run or implement that as a separate mode.

 ## Interval model
 The code still calculates fees interval by interval, where intervals are bounded by Ethereum stake-update timestamps and the final analysis timestamp.
 For each interval it derives: